Bharat Bandh: Farmers block highways, roads in Punjab, Haryana; rail services hit | Business

 Public and private transport remained off the roads in Punjab.

-In neighbouring Haryana, State Transport Minister Moolchand Sharma told PTI that Haryana Roadways bus services will be suspended in those districts where it is felt that it is not conducive to operate them in view of the farmers' protest.
+In neighboring Haryana, State Transport Minister Moolchand Sharma told PTI that Haryana Roadways bus services will be suspended in those districts where it is felt that it is not conducive to operate them given the farmers' protest.

 ''Bus services are otherwise functional in Haryana,'' he said.